Explorers to retrace Shackleton's epic Antarctic journey

 The British and Australian team, led by Australian explorer and environmentalist Tim Jarvis, will row the same route and then cross the mountainous, glacial interior of South Georgia to reach the north coast.
 They will use no equipment that was not available in Shackleton's time.

-The Shackleton Epic team will depart from South America in early January, rowing an identical copy of Shackleton's 6.85 metre (22 feet 6 inches) lifeboat before climbing the mountains.
+The Shackleton Epic team will depart from South America in early January, rowing an identical copy of Shackleton's 6.85 meter (22 feet 6 inches) lifeboat before climbing the mountains.

 The journey will not be without danger.
 The replica boat, named the Alexandra Shackleton after the British explorer's granddaughter, has no keel and capsizes very easily.